 Is “Covering Up” Lying?

-In our view, intentionally hiding a distinctive personal characteristic that is not protected by Title VII is no different than claiming a skillset that the candidate doesn’t possess.
+In our view, intentionally hiding a distinctive personal characteristic that Title VII does not protect is no different from claiming a skill set that the candidate doesn’t possess.
 It is disingenuous at best.
 Nevertheless, there are valid reasons why someone might cover a tattoo or change their hair color that may not represent an intentional falsehood.
 This is where things can get complicated, and companies should proceed cautiously while staying on top of the laws in their state.

 Additionally, organizations should reconfirm policies for dress and appearance in a formal, written document that all new hires sign as a condition of employment.
 This approach puts new hires on notice that they will need to cover up any non-protected body modifications and face possible dismissal if they do not.
-The Society for Human Resource Management (SHRM) recently published a helpful article on this topic that you might find valuable in your own efforts.
+Making them aware of this before the hiring is complete is crucial.